How to Avoid Using Executive Search Firms

-The first thing early-stage startups do when they have important executive openings to fill is tap their referral network.
+The first thing early-stage startups do when they have important executive openings to fill is to find candidates through their referral network.
 Early-stage startups are frequently populated by people the founder got to know in college.
 Yes, for tech startups, it helps if those relationships trace back to Berkeley, Stanford, MIT, or Carnegie Mellon.
 Those alumni networks run deep.

 But referral networks aren’t limited to recent college graduates.
 You can build out your network and, in turn, access promising talent by attending business conferences and events.
 Alternatively, if you are a former employee of a major corporation, they often have corporate alumni networks with websites that give you access to that talent pool.
 That is how to avoid using executive search firms.

 Venture Loop caters to venture capital-backed startups.
 They work closely with top-tier venture capital firms including Sequoia Capital, Kleiner Perkins, and Benchmark Capital.
 The job boards offer yet another avenue to finding the talent you need.

 AngelList is another job board worth checking out.
 And there are more niche job boards out there that can help you find the people you need.
 All you need to do is “google” it.

 Never Stop Recruiting

 You cannot afford not to recruit all the time.
 Even when you hit a lull in hiring, it is a good time to squirrel away a list of top performers that you’d like on your team when hiring picks up.

 From what I have witnessed, the best leaders prioritize recruiting because the alternative is usually underwhelming hires.
 In addition, “never stop recruiting” is a great strategy for avoiding having to turn to search firms for help.